kounaien/google-clone/memo.md

 initial state is what that data layer looks like when the app is loaded

-the reducer is something which is clever and it listens to changes for hte that will be needed from there that
+the reducer is something which is clever and it listens to changes for that will be needed from there that

 export const use StateValue = () => useContext(StateContext)
 is hook which allows us to pull informmation from the data layer